postmanlabs/labs-docs/v6/postman_for_publishers/api_network/add_api_network.md

 ---

-The Postman API Network provides the most authentic and actionable directory of public APIs available.
+The Postman API Network provides the most trustworthy and easy-to-use directory of public APIs available.
 Every API listed in this network includes a complete Postman collection, created by the API's publisher.
-Postman specifically designed the API list to onboard developers quickly and effectively.
+Postman specifically designed the API network to onboard developers quickly and effectively.

 ### How to add APIs to API Network